SL477/flask-stockMarketChart/README.md

 ## JavaScript Transpile

-Use `tsc stocks.ts` to transpile the TypeScript into JavaScript.
+Use `tsc stocks.ts --target es2015 --moduleResolution node` to transpile the TypeScript into JavaScript.

 Use `npm run build` to combine the JavaScript files into one file using WebPack.